Vowel diagram: By articulation

 By definition, no vowel sound can be plotted outside of the IPA trapezium because its four corners represent the extreme points of articulation.
 The vowel diagrams of most real languages are not so extreme.
 In English, for example, high vowels are articulated lower than in the IPA trapezium, and front vowels are articulated further back.
+As such, vowel diagrams are often transcribed with broader vowel phonemes rather than narrower vowel phones, omitting the usage of diacritics; the latter may be visually interpreted from a given diagram.
+This is also the case as vowel diagrams typically intend to represent averages among speakers of a language, rather than definitive placements for all individuals.